-The Collaboration Award recognises the importance of effective relationships and collaborations, within and across sectors and disciplines, in finding new opportunities to tackle difficult issues.
+The Collaboration Award recognises the importance of effective relationships and collaborations within and across disciplines to tackle difficult issues.

 We want to celebrate collaborations which highlight what is working and what is possible when diverse organisations and sectors come together to achieve a shared goal.